コンテンツにスキップ

 Watching real productions and performances through the eyes of children

-Nagatsuka: This year, we have two plays: an invited performance from overseas for the first time in a while, and a new work written by an up-and-coming Japanese playwright.
-The first play, "Peck" from Scotland, is a non-verbal performance by Andy Manley, a stage artist who is well-known for creating works for young people.
-There are no lines, so you can enjoy it by following your emotions through facial expressions, gestures, and music, making it perfect for children's first theater experience.
+Nagatsuka: This year we have two plays, one invited from overseas for the first time in a while, and another newly written by an up-and-coming Japanese playwright.
+The first, "Peck" from Scotland, is a non-verbal performance by Andy Manley, a stage artist renowned for creating works for young people.
+There are no lines, so you can just enjoy it through the facial expressions, gestures, and music, making it perfect for children's first theater experience.

-Nagatsuka: The first time I saw Andy Manley's play was over 10 years ago, in the internationally popular "White."
-The wonderful memories remain vivid to this day.
-It's been five years since the last performance at KAAT in 2019.
+Nagatsuka: The first time I saw Andy Manley's play was over 10 years ago, in the internationally popular work "White."
+The wonderful memory remains vivid to this day.
+It's been five years since the KAAT performance in 2019.

-"Peck" will be co-produced in Kyoto in 2023, and after completion, it was well received in four domestic performances.
+"Peck" will be co-produced in Kyoto in 2023, and after completion, it has been performed in four locations around Japan, all of which have been well-received.
 Andy will be coming to KAAT with a few staff members and two trunks (laughs).
 Please look forward to it.

 - Two trunks!
-It sounds like a rare opportunity to experience true art.
+It sounds like it will be a rare opportunity to come into contact with true art.

 Nagatsuka : Adults, please try enjoying the works and performances through the eyes of your children.

 It's a joy to be able to see what your child is interested in and what they feel.
-It's okay if your child gets bored halfway through, there will always be something left.
+It's okay if your child gets bored halfway through, there will always be something left to learn.

 [KAAT Kids Program 2024]